learningOrchestra/mlToolKits/README.md

 3. `cd learningOrchestra`
 4. Deploy with `sudo ./run.sh`

-learningOrchestra provides two options to access its features: a microservice REST API and a Python package.
+learningOrchestra provides two options to access its features: a REST API and a Python package.

-Microservice REST API: We recommand using a GUI REST API caller like [Postman](https://www.postman.com/product/api-client/) or [Insomnia](https://insomnia.rest/).
-Check the [list of available microservices](https://learningorchestra.github.io/docs/usage/#microservices-rest-apis) for requests details.
+REST API: We recommand using a GUI REST API caller like [Postman](https://www.postman.com/product/api-client/) or [Insomnia](https://insomnia.rest/).
+Check the [list of available features](https://learningorchestra.github.io/docs/usage/#rest-api-features) for requests details.

 Python package:
 - Python 3 package